Predicting the position of equilibrium without using pKa values

 Step 2: Compare the stability of these bases

-To evaluate stability, consider all five factors in this order (Charge, Atom, Resonance, Induction, Orbitals)
+To evaluate stability, we’ll consider all five factors in this order (Charge, Atom, Resonance, Induction, Orbitals)

 Charge